Support Your Brain Health – Get Your Copy of My Book,“MIND Diet For Two”

 • Tahitian Vanilla – This small tropical island grows a slightly different breed of vanilla, which has been cross-bred with two vanilla species to create this Tahitian vanilla.
 These beans have a sweet, floral vanilla and you can often find these beans in your local grocery store.

-• Indonesian Vanilla – The beans from Indonesia are mass-produced and usually a grade B bean.
-For making homemade vanilla extract, this is the type that is recommended.
-They may be a bit more brittle and dried out which makes them perfect for the long soaking in vodka or bourbon.
+• Indonesian Vanilla—The beans from Indonesia are mass-produced and usually grade B beans.
+This type is recommended for making homemade vanilla extract.
+They may be a bit more brittle and dried out, which makes them perfect for long soaking in vodka or bourbon.

-Vanilla beans can dry out quickly so when you are purchasing them, make sure they look moist and pliable, not dry and cracked, and plan on using them immediately.
+Vanilla beans can dry out quickly, so when you purchase them, make sure they look moist and pliable, not dry and cracked, and plan on using them immediately.

 How To Make Vanilla Extract